Mary Borden

 Mary Borden (May 15, 1886 – December 2, 1968) (married names: Mary Turner; Mary Spears, Lady Spears; pseud.
 Bridget Maclagan) was an American-British novelist and poet whose work drew on her experiences as a war nurse.
 She was the second of the three children of William Borden (d.
 1904), who had made a fortune in Colorado silver mining in the late 1870s.

 Family background and early life

 Mary Borden, known as May to her friends and family, was born into a wealthy Chicago family.
 Her brother, William Whiting Borden, became well known in conservative Christian circles for his evangelistic zeal and early death while preparing to become a missionary.
-Mary attended Vassar College, graduating with a BA in 1907.
+Mary attended Vassar College, graduating with an AB in 1907.
 On a tour of the Far East, she met and married Scottish missionary George Douglas Turner, with whom she had three daughters; Joyce (born 1909), Comfort (born 1910), and Mary (born 1914).

 In 1913, she and Turner moved to England, where Borden joined the Suffragette movement.
 She was arrested during a demonstration in Parliament Square for throwing a stone through the window of His Majesty's Treasury.
 She spent five days in police cells until her husband bailed her.